sportdb/sport.db/parser/NOTES.md

 ## todos

+- [ ]  add a new BLANK token for blank lines (instead of NEWLINE)!!! make sure empty / blank lines get passed through (by outline parser!!) and always RESET tokenize_line to "standard" (regex) mode on BLANK!!!

 - [ ]  use "old" tokenizer pattern match
          and 1) change  text vs text  to  team vs team and 2) change  text minute   to  player minute!!!!